Probiotics and Prebiotics: Can You Take Them Together?

 What happens when you take probiotics with prebiotics?

-Probiotics are live microorganisms (typically Lactobacillus and Bifidobacterium species) that confer a health benefit when consumed in adequate amounts.
-Prebiotics, by contrast, are non-digestible fibers and oligosaccharides such as inulin, fructo-oligosaccharides (FOS), and galacto-oligosaccharides (GOS) that pass through the small intestine unchanged and reach the colon, where resident bacteria ferment them.
+Probiotics are live microorganisms (typically Lactobacillus and Bifidobacterium species) that can confer a health benefit when taken in adequate amounts.
+Prebiotics are non-digestible fibers and oligosaccharides such as inulin, fructo-oligosaccharides (FOS), and galacto-oligosaccharides (GOS) that pass through the small intestine and reach the colon, where gut bacteria ferment them.
+When you take both together, the idea is that the prebiotic acts as fuel for the probiotic and the wider microbiome.

 Why is this important?